loophp/collection/docs/pages/api.rst

 contains
 ~~~~~~~~

-Check if the collection contains one or more value.
+Check if the collection contains one or more values.

 Interface: `Containsable`_